Just one step!

 Outside

-The cool pack is placed from the inside on the front of the gaiter, the Velcro fastener is folded on the outside and fixed there.
+The cooling pack is placed on the front of the gaiter from the inside, the Velcro fastener is folded onto the outside and fixed there.

 Since the cool pack rests directly on the joint, we recommend taking it out of the freezer for 5 minutes before use.
-The cool packs can be chilled in the fridge / freezer for at least 2 hours before use.
-Cool packs should always be used if there is swelling
+The cool packs can be chilled in the fridge/freezer for at least 2 hours before use.
+Cold packs should always be used if there is swelling

-The gaiter is attached to the pastern joint in such a way that the vibration panel is centered at the front and the rear part of the joint can be seen through the gap on the back of the gaiter.
+The gaiter attaches to the pastern joint so that the vibration panel is centered at the front and the rear of the joint is visible through the gap in the back of the gaiter.

-The upper Velcro fastener is fastened above the joint and the outer, elastic Velcro fastener is not too tightly fastened over the first Velcro fastener.
+The upper velcro is fastened above the joint and the outer, elastic velcro is not too tight over the first velcro.
 The lower Velcro fastener is closed loosely.

-The vibrating element is pushed down the bag.
-The ON / OFF switch is in line with the print on top.
+The vibrating element is pushed into the pocket.
+The ON/OFF switch is in line with the print above.

 The cool pack is placed on the inside.